Published By Janet Gershen-Siegel at August 28th, 2017

-Before going any further, you are probably wondering just what a DBA actually is.
+Before going any further, you are probably wondering: what is a DBA?
 DBA stands for ‘doing business as’, and it is a fictitious name filing for your small business.
 It’s also called an assumed business name.

-If your name is John Smith, you probably do not want your business to just be called ‘John Smith’.
+If you’re asking, why do I need a DBA, and let’s say your name is John Smith.
+You probably do not want your business to just be called ‘John Smith’.
 And this is particularly when you are trying to create a business which will build a business credit score.

 When business and personal credit are mixed, what affects business credit score the most is when your business credit score building activities end up not helping out your business at all.